Frequently Asked Questions

 ) from the receiving logic (server.js

-Before writing code, we need to configure Vonage to use the Messages API and set up a Vonage Application to handle our SMS interactions.
+Configure Vonage to use the Messages API and create a Vonage Application for SMS interactions.

-Set Default SMS API to Messages API: Vonage has two APIs for SMS (the older SMS API and the newer Messages API).
-Their webhooks have different formats.
-We need to ensure the Messages API is the default for your account.
+Set Default SMS API to Messages API: Vonage offers two SMS APIs (legacy SMS API and newer Messages API) with different webhook formats.
+Set Messages API as default:

 Default SMS Setting